 All requests coming from the gateway are signed using a unique private key created on installation and stored in the gateway, making it impossible to impersonate it.

 The EcoStruxure IT gateway features an auto-update functionality ensuring that the software security patching happens automatically and that the gateway is always up-to-date.
-The update will not cause any downtime, still ensuring monitoring while updating.
+During the update, the gateway continues to communicate sensor data and alarms to the cloud, minimizing downtime.

 The General Data Protection Regulation (“GDPR”) addresses the processing of personal data and the free movement of that data.
 Its goal is to strengthen the security and protection of personal data in the EU and to harmonize EU data protection law.
 This regulation sets out a number of data protection principles and requirements which must be adhered to when personal data is processed.